-You should refer all communications and enquiries from the media to the Rector.
+You should refer all communications and enquiries from the media to the Head of Communications or to the Rector.
 You must not act as a spokesperson for the College without permission from Exeter College.

 Please do not discuss Exeter College or any of our clients/customers or business partners, whether officially or 'off the record', or endorse any product or service or person without our specific permission.
 If approached by a member of the press, do not say 'no comment'.
-Take the contact details and ensure that the message is passed on immediately to the Rector's Office.
+Take the contact details and ensure that the message is passed on immediately to the Head of Communications, or to the Rector's Office.